swcarpentry/shell-novice/_episodes/03-create.md

 > files, images, and so on.
 >
 > Naming a PNG image of a whale as `whale.mp3` doesn't somehow
-> magically turn it into a recording of whalesong, though it *might*
+> magically turn it into a recording of whale song, though it *might*
 > cause the operating system to try to open it with a music player
 > when someone double-clicks it.
 {: .callout}